On the topology of moduli spaces of non-negatively curved Riemannian metrics: Introduction

 \section{Introduction}

-Consider a smooth manifold with a Riemannian metric satisfying some sort of curvature constraints like, for example, positive scalar curvature, non-negative Ricci or sectional curvature, negative sectional curvature, etc. A natural question to look at is what the space of all such metrics looks like.
-One can also ask a similar question for its moduli space, the quotient by the full diffeomorphism group, acting by pulling back metrics.
-These spaces are customarily equipped with the topology of smooth convergence on compact subsets and the quotient topology, respectively.
-The topological properties of these objects then provide the right means to measure "how many" different metrics and geometries there are.
+Consider a smooth manifold $M$ with a Riemannian metric satisfying some sort of geometric constraints like, for example, having positive scalar curvature, non-negative Ricci or sectional curvature, negative sectional curvature, being Einstein, K\"ahler, Sasaki, etc. A natural question to ponder is what the space of all such metrics on $M$ looks like.
+One can also ask a similar question for its moduli space, i.e., its quotient by the full diffeomorphism group of $M$, acting by pulling back metrics.

+These spaces are customarily equipped with the topology of smooth convergence on compact subsets and the quotient topology, respectively (and precise definitions of all of these concepts will be given in the following section).
+The topological properties of these objects hence provide the right means to measure "how many" different metrics and geometries the manifold $M$ does exhibit, and since Weyl's early result on the connectedness of the space of positive Gaussian curvature metrics on $S^2$ (\cite{Weyl}) and the foundings of Teichm\"uller, infinte-dimensional manifold and Lie group theory, uniformization and geometrization, the study of spaces of metrics and their moduli has been a topic of interest for differential geometers, global and geometric analysts and topologists alike.